 People like mahogany decking for its hardness, rich color, tight grain, and knot-free appearance.
 It naturally resists rot and does not splinter, especially if treated with a good penetrating oil.
 It is best fastened with high quality stainless steel, since the resins that protect mahogany from rot can interact with lower grade stainless steel to create blackish stains.
 Decking mahogany is a true exterior hardwood that stands up well to foot traffic and will endure outside for many, many years.

 Of the two types of decking mahogany, Cambara is more consistent in color and lacks the dark and light boards common with Meranti mahogany.
 Other than that, the two are very similar — in features and in price.
 If you have concerns about cutting rainforest trees, you can pay a premium for Cambara or Meranti that is certified by the international FSC (Forest Stewardship Council) to be responsibly harvested.

 Overall, people choose mahogany for its appearance and value: rich, dark color and hardwood durability — but at a moderate price.
+It is commonly available in two sizes; 1×4 is strong enough to span joists 16″ on center.
+The premium you pay for the wider 5/4 x6 is somewhat extravagant because the extra thickness is not needed.
 To see pictures of mahogany decks, visit our website.
 To learn about caring for mahogany, see my blog, “Eight Tips for Maintaining Your Mahogany Deck.”